techexcellenceio/knowledge-base/tdd.md

-# Different types of test

 Disclaimer: Please note that this page is under intensive "draft" mode, so it is being actively updated.

 If you want to add anything or make corrections, please see instructions [contributing](CONTRIBUTING.md).
 You can also join our [Discord discussions](https://discord.gg/9b4dWYdHqS).

+# History

+TODO: Add the history of TDD, and the key people involved in development

+# Different types of test

 ## Unit tests